 The VASRD (Veteran Affairs Schedule for Rating Disabilities) is a federal regulation that lists detailed requirements for assigning Military Disability Ratings to conditions for Military Disability.
 While it is a regulation, it carries the force of law, and so we refer to it as a “law” throughout this site for simplicity’s sake.

 Each rating in the Veteran Affairs Schedule for Rating Disabilities is meant to reflect how much the service member’s ability to work is affected by their condition.
 Can they work to support themselves and their family?
-Are they able to perform the tasks of daily life (dressing, cooking, shopping, etc.)?
+Are they able to perform the Activities of Daily Living?

 The VASRD was created by Congress in an attempt to create a fair disability rating system, and it can only be changed by Congress.
 Although it tries to be fair, it often seems to fall a bit short.
 It is important to remember, though, that it is practically impossible to assign a rating for every possible condition and all its variations.
 To address this problem, there are numerous VASRD Principles that guide how the it should be applied in more complicated cases.

 Regardless of whether or not we agree with the VASRD, though, it is law, and that’s just the way it is.
 Sorry.
 Of course, you can always help your case by being as knowledgeable as possible about your conditions and their possible rating requirements.